jhudsl/Informatics_Research_Leadership/manuscript/04-informatics_relationships.md

 ### Peer mentoring

-Peer mentoring also provides great opportunities to expand students' expertise and skills without as much time constraints for the research leaders of a lab, particularly for skills that may be new to lab leadership.
-Furthermore, such paradigms are helpful for improving students' teaching skills, collaboration skills, self-reliance, and self-confidence.
-Teaching a peer is often useful for students to identify gaps in their own knowledge, and assisting in their quest to "learn how to learn" [[1]](https://doi.org/10.1111/nyas.14176).
-Furthermore, such paradigms appear to be especially beneficial to students of historically marginalized populations.[[1]](https://doi.org/10.1111/nyas.14176) However, there are challenges for research leaders from a management standpoint.
+Peer mentoring also provides great opportunities to expand students’ expertise and skills without as much time constraints for the research leaders of a lab, particularly for skills that may be new to lab leadership.
+Furthermore, such paradigms are helpful for improving students’ teaching skills, collaboration skills, self-reliance, and self-confidence.
+Teaching a peer is often useful for students to identify gaps in their own knowledge, and assisting in their quest to “learn how to learn” (Mullen and Klimaitis 2021).
+Furthermore, such paradigms appear to be especially beneficial to students of historically marginalized populations (Mullen and Klimaitis 2021).
+However, there are challenges for research leaders from a management standpoint.
 Mentors should be mindful of any conflicts that may arise between students.
 These can often be avoided with clear and distinct goals and projects for students, to avoid making students feel like they are competing with one another.
 Additionally, we highly recommend establishing a [code of conduct](https://i-sight.com/resources/18-of-the-best-code-of-conduct-examples/) for the lab, so that students and staff members are clear about what behavior is expected.

 ### Electronic mentoring